ITensor/website/docs/tutorials/args.md

     truncateMPS(psi,{"ShowSizes",false,"Maxm",500,"Cutoff",1E-9});

+Of course, in production code it is bad practice to "hard wire" numbers directly into functions; a better practice is to define all parameters one place, like at the top of main when reading from a parameter file.
+Even in this situation, the Args system makes things more readable and flexible regarding argument order and default arguments:

+    int maxm = 500;
+    Real cut = 1E-9;
+    bool show_sizes = false;
+    ...
+    truncateMPS(psi,{"ShowSizes=",show_sizes,"Maxm=",maxm,"Cutoff=",cut});

 <br/>
 ### Creating a Function that Accepts Args

 To allow a function to take an Args object, first make sure the Args class is available

     #include "itensor/util/args.h"

+Or just do

+    #include "itensor/all.h"

 Next define the last argument of your function to be